Energy storage market booms, with more growth to come

-Energy storage has come a long way in a short amount of time.
-From being too costly for wide-scale adoption just a few short years ago, the price has come down so fast that many utilities are moving toward renewable energy – coupled with energy storage – rather than building new and costly natural gas peakers.
+In fact, the cost has come down so fast that today, many utilities are moving toward renewable energy — coupled with energy storage — rather than building costly new natural gas power plants.

 The largest price drop in utility-scale lithium-ion storage systems occurred between 2014 and 2015, plummeting 29 percent.
 The following year saw a 26 percent price decline, and last year, 12 percent.
 As hardware costs fall, the utility-scale system price is expected to continue its decline, dropping 36 percent by 2022.

-Coupling energy storage with renewable energy has the potential to transform how we buy, sell and use energy over the next decade.Lenae Shirley, Senior Director, Technology Innovation and Market Adoption
+Coupling energy storage with renewable energy has the potential to transform how we buy, sell and use energy over the next decade.Ronny Sandoval, Senior Director, Grid Modernization

 National policy also plays a role.
 In 2016, the White House issued over 30 executive actions and private-sector commitments to accelerate the grid integration of renewable energy and storage.
-Together, this could result in at least 1.3 gigawatts of additional energy storage procurement or deployment through 2021 and potentially lead to $1 billion in investments.
+This could lead to at least 1.3 gigawatts of additional energy storage procurement through 2021 and $1 billion more in investments.